eclipse-iofog/Agent/docs/ioFabric-Packaging-Instructions.md

-# Creating and Publishing the ioFabric Linux Installation Packages
+# Creating and Publishing the ioFog Linux Installation Packages

-Every time the ioFabric software gets updated, the installation packages must also be updated.
+Every time the ioFog software gets updated, the installation packages must also be updated.
 This document lists all of the steps required in order to build and publish the packages.
 It requires login credentials for the build server and for the code GitHub repository.
 The credentials are not included in this document for security reasons.

 #### Build and check in the latest .jar file